Donation receipts are sent to donors every time they give, unless they have disabled receipts.

-- when a donor gives by check or cash.
+- When a donor gives by check or cash.
 Check and cash donations are counted in batches.
-When that batch goes to be deposited, any donor with an email address in their profile will be emailed a receipt, depending on the settings of the payment source.
+When that batch is committed, any donor with an email address in their profile will be emailed a receipt, depending on the settings of the payment source.

 In every case, the email receipt is issued regardless of the size of the donation.

 - Payment method details are passed along to the donor, as well as the fund they selected when donating.

-- An Intangible Religious Benefits statement is included on every donation receipt.
-This message can be edited in Settings.
+- An Intangible Religious Benefits statement is included on every donation receipt, which can be changed in Settings.

-- Log into the donor profile from within their email.
+- Donors can log into their profile from within their email.
 This login link is valid for two days from the time the email is sent.
-After two days, the link will expire as a login-link.
-If the donor selects the link and is not already logged into their donor account, the link will not log them in.
+After two days, the link will expire as a login-link, so if the donor selects the link and is not already logged into their donor account, the link will not log them in.

 - Your church's basic contact information is included at the end of the receipt.